 On-campus MHI courses are restricted to on-campus students in the graduate programs within the School.
-Online MHI courses are restricted online students in the graduate programs within the School.
+Online MHI courses are restricted to online students in the graduate programs within the School.
 The MHI program strictly prohibits students from changing delivery formats unless there is a well-documented medical reason presented to the Program Director to do so.

 The Certificate in Healthcare Informatics is open to post-bachelor level students holding a degree in healthcare management/administration (or closely related field) and/or a bachelor’s level degree and license in a clinical specialty.
 It is designed to provide the knowledge and skills as germane to healthcare informatics in patient care environments.
 Well suited as a graduate preparatory certificate, courses are specific to the collection, analysis, and interoperability of data in patient care environments for the purposes of improving operations, patient care delivery, and supporting regulatory expectations specific to the field of healthcare.
-Students must complete 18 semester hours of graduate level study, all at SIU, with a C or above in all required courses which includes:
+Students must complete 18 credit hours of graduate level study, all at SIUC, with a B or above in all required courses which includes:

-- MHI 510, 3 - Effective Healthcare Operations (Same as MHA 510)
+- MHI 510: Effective Healthcare Operations (3 CH) (Same as MHA 510)

-- MHI 566, 3 - Managing Health Information (Same as MHA 566)
+- MHI 566: Managing Health Information (3 CH) (Same as MHA 566)

-- MHI 581, 3 - Health Information Exchange
+- MHI 581: Health Information Exchange (3 CH)

-- MHI 584, 3 - Consumer Informatics
+- MHI 584: Consumer Informatics (3 CH)

 For more information contact: